CidVonHighwind/VirtualBoyGo/README.md

   - add this at the end of the file:

     LOCAL_CFLAGS += -Wno-sign-compare

     LOCAL_CFLAGS += -Wno-format

     LOCAL_CFLAGS += -Wno-unused-variable

     LOCAL_CFLAGS += -Wno-unused-function

     LOCAL_CFLAGS += -Wno-ignored-qualifiers

     LOCAL_CFLAGS += -Wno-sign-compare

     LOCAL_CFLAGS += -Wno-dangling-else

     LOCAL_CFLAGS += -Wno-deprecated-declarations

     LOCAL_CFLAGS += -frtti

-- download "FreeType 2.10.0" https://download.savannah.gnu.org/releases/freetype/ and copy the "include" and the "src" folder into "ovr_sdk_mobile_1.35.0/VBGo/FreeType/" folder
+- download "FreeType 2.10.0" https://download.savannah.gnu.org/releases/freetype/ and copy the "include" and the "src" folder into the newly created "ovr_sdk_mobile_1.35.0/VBGo/FreeType/" folder
-- Also copy the "Android.mk" and the "Application.mk" files from the "FrontendGo/freetype mk" and copy them into "ovr_sdk_mobile_1.35.0/VBGo/FreeType/"
+- Copy "Android.mk" and "Application.mk" from the "FrontendGo/freetype mk" into "ovr_sdk_mobile_1.35.0/VBGo/FreeType/"

 - download "gli 0.8.2.0" https://github.com/g-truc/gli/releases and copy the gli folder (the one next to doc, test, util, etc.) into "ovr_sdk_mobile_1.35.0/VBGo/"